learn-co-curriculum/environment-setup-resources/README.md

 Possible Fix:

-- run `nvm list` to ensure that a default version of node it set
+- Run `nvm list` to ensure that a default version of node it set
 - It might show `default -> lts/* (-> N/A)`, but because `lts/*` is also not set to a specific version then no version is currently set as default
-- Use `nvm alias default versionNumber` (replacing ‘versionNumber’ with one of the valid versions you see listed out from the `nvm list` command)
+- Run `nvm alias default <version-number>` (use one of the versions listed out from the `nvm list` command)
-- (might be an unnecessary step here but…) quit the Terminal application and open a new one
+- Quit the Terminal application and open a new one
-- Then, either navigate back to the specific lab to test `npm install` again, or just run `npm` in any directory to check that the ‘command not found error’ does not appear again
+- Then, either navigate back to the specific lab to test `npm install` again, or just run `npm` in any directory to check that the "command not found error" does not appear again

 ### Setting up Git/GitHub